-Please join us on Friday, April 3th, 2020, from 11:00am-2:00pm for the Queen’s School of Computing’s Creative Computing Showcase.
+Please join us on Thursday, April 8th, 2021, from 11:00am-1:00pm for the Queen’s School of Computing’s Creative Computing Showcase.
 The day will highlight the work of the School’s undergraduate and graduate students with hands-on demos, presentations, and posters from a selection of our courses, with topics including Game Design and Game Technology, Computing and the Creative Arts, 4th year projects, and more.

-The event will take place in the Biosciences Complex and will be a terrific opportunity for everyone to see first-hand what our creative students create throughout the school term.
+The event will take place (virtually) on Hopin and will be a terrific opportunity for everyone to see first-hand what our creative students create throughout the school term.

 Computing and the Creative Arts: COCA 201